joakiol/RealEstateSummaryQuality/README.md

 # Documentation

 This documentation includes a short description of all classes and functions that are meant to be used by a user.
-There are more classes and functions that a user should not have to use herself, which is indicated in the code with an underscore before class/function name.
-See docstrings in the code for an explanation of functionality for such classes/functions.
+There are more classes and functions that a user should not have to use herself.
+See code with docstrings for a complete overview.

 ## common.py